Alfresco/docs-alfresco/content-services/6.0/admin/troubleshoot.md

     > **Note:** Refer to Microsoft for details on setting the Basic Authentication Level key in the Registry Editor.

 * If you can connect to the server but can't authenticate your login details, check if you can use the same user name and password to log in to Alfresco Share.

-### Move file or folder using WebDAV on an Ubuntu client causes loss of metadata and creates a new node reference

-There is a known issue where Ubuntu creates a new `nodeRef` when you move a file or a folder in WebDAV, because it uses PUT and DELETE methods instead of a MOVE method.
-As a result, the `nodeRef` for the file or folder changes and any associated metadata is lost.
-This issue applies to all versions of Ubuntu, but does not occur when using a Windows client.

 ### Editor role can't edit content using WebDAV and Cyberduck version 4.4+